seriousCoding/High-Bred-Bullies/replit.md

-# High Bred Bullies - Coinbase Advanced Trading Platform
+# High Bred Bullies - Dog Breeding Management Platform

 ## Overview

-High Bred Bullies is a comprehensive Coinbase Advanced Trade API client with robust WebSocket integration for real-time cryptocurrency trading and data synchronization.
-The platform combines a React/TypeScript frontend with Express.js backend and PostgreSQL database, providing features for API key management, real-time market data, trading operations, and OAuth integration.
-The application has been refactored from Supabase to use direct PostgreSQL connections with JWT authentication.
+High Bred Bullies is a comprehensive dog breeding management platform specializing in American Bully breed operations.
+The platform combines a React/TypeScript frontend with Express.js backend and PostgreSQL database, providing features for litter management, breeding records, customer relations, and content management.
+The application has been successfully migrated from Supabase to use direct PostgreSQL connections with JWT authentication.

 ## System Architecture